Current Construction Lane Closures in Martin County

 Northbound and southbound SR 710/SW Warfield Boulevard traffic was shifted to the west from just north and south of the SW Tommy Clements Street intersection to facilitate roadway construction activities.

-SR 710/SW Warfield Boulevard from just north and south of SW Tommy Clements Street will have one northbound lane closed, 8:30 a.m. to 4:30 p.m., Monday, March 24 through Saturday, March 29, for shoulder widening, material deliveries, and equipment deliveries.
+SR 710/SW Warfield Boulevard from just north and south of SW Tommy Clements Street will have one northbound lane closed, 8:30 a.m. to 4:30 p.m., Monday, April 28 through Saturday, May 3, for material and equipment deliveries.

 Treasure Coast Rumble Strips Improvements Project